Welcome to Uncle Moe's!

 .
 In any case, it's supposed to serve as a place to kill time, have fun, and/or talk.
 Sometimes it even serves as a show's primary setting.
 Parties, town meetings, or other public events will often take place here too.

-The seats/couches/spot the characters typically occupy are never
+Also, the seats/couches/spot the characters typically occupy are never

 taken by others, as though they exude a pack-like "get off my turf!"